 Centrus’ ongoing work on the technology is supported under a contract with Oak Ridge National Laboratory to continue the development, operation and demonstration of the American Centrifuge so that it can ultimately be deployed, when needed, to support U.S. national security requirements.

 Centrus signed the U.S. Centrifuge Technology Advancement contract with UT-Battelle, LLC, as operator of the U.S. Department of Energy’s Oak Ridge National Laboratory in March 2016.
 Under the terms of the agreement, Centrus continues to perform engineering and testing work to preserve and advance U.S.-origin uranium enrichment technology to support future national security and energy security needs.
-Centrus and UT-Battelle signed a follow on contract in September 2016.
+Centrus and UT-Battelle signed follow on contracts in September 2016 and October 2017.

 Centrus is working to protect its core capabilities in the American Centrifuge so that the technology will remain ready for deployment in the event that the U.S. government calls upon it for national security purposes.
 Centrus is using the funding under its contract to support and advance America’s scientific, technical, and industrial expertise in advanced centrifuges.